Ian-Tirop/Ian-Tirop.github.io/_posts/2023-12-27-cyber-security.md

 #### Tools and Reasons

-Now, let's identify the tools to utilize in each phase and provide reasons for your answer.
+Now, let's identify the tools to utilize in each phase with reasons for each answer.

 <table>
   <tr>